-Nobody likes when they get an error like this, especially those not well-versed in the specifics of hardware/software interaction, but don’t worry, we’re here to help.
+Graphics card not detected?
+Nobody likes to get an error like this, especially those not well-versed in the specifics of hardware/software interaction, but don’t worry, we’re here to help.

-There are different reasons why your GPU isn’t being detected and you can encounter this error in various places which further adds to the confusion.
+There are different reasons why your GPU isn’t being detected and you can encounter this error in various places, which only further adds to the confusion.

 Table of ContentsShow